 YouTube is obviously the undisputed favourite place for people to watch music videos on line so your video needs to be on there and it needs to be easy to find it.
 If possible I would advise putting it on Vimeo too as some people prefer it due to its superior picture quality.

 There are other areas of Social Media that some musicians find useful.
-Instagram is an obvious one.
-I have not so far been able to find a great deal of use from it as it seems to be too visually orientated but I intend exploring it further when I have time.
+Snapchat and Whatsapp are good for quick-moving stories linked to visual elements and snappy soundbites but again are more likely to be of benefit if you are appealing to a younger demographic.
 Pinterest and Tumblr have been mentioned to me but I am yet to be convinced of their usefulness as marketing platforms for music.
 Others may take a different view though.

 SOCIAL MEDIA ADVERTISING